Home Care vs. Home Health

 Home health companies also may work in conjunction with palliative care or hospice to provide a full continuum of therapeutic services to patients and their families, especially at the end of life.
 Hospice usually involves a team of nurses, physicians, spiritual counselors, and volunteers who provide comprehensive support to families dealing with end-of-life issues.
 Most hospices are Medicare-certified.
 Home care services, such as those provided by Homewatch CareGivers, can deliver supplemental support to hospice patients, and home care agencies often work hand in hand with both the home health and hospice companies to provide a total care solution.

 Learn more about our home care franchise.
-Call (844) 220-0887 now to speak with a member of our franchise development team!
+Fill out a contact form to speak with a member of our franchise development team!